laiqu/n_bodies/README.md

 # n_bodies
 CUDA N-body simulation.

+Visualization needs n_bodies.ptx in working directory, it is also reading its input from file named.. "out", in CWD as well.

 Simulator part should be easy to compile using provided Makefile (it's possible that CUDA_INSTALL_PATH variable needs some tweaking).
 This part is only using CUDA apart from standard libraries.